 Before I get into the details of my trip, it’s worth pointing out that although I travel a lot by train, I’d never made the journey from Madrid to Barcelona on an AVE high-speed service before.
 In fact, my friends and family had spent years wondering why I normally drive to Barcelona considering how far it is and how boring the A2 is – I’ve never been able to give them a good excuse.

 So, back to the review.
-For this trip, I brought a Promo + ticket in Turista (Standard) Plus Class that cost me just over €90.
+For this trip, I bought an Elige ticket in Estándar (Standard) Class that cost me just over €90.
 Although it may seem a lot, travelling by car between Madrid and Barcelona is quite expensive when you consider the cost of tolls and how the time you spend driving and the difficulty of parking in Barcelona adds to your fuel consumption.
 Plane tickets aren’t cheap either – unless you buy in advance with a low-cost airline, the price of the Iberia Puente Aereo (a dedicated Madrid to Barcelona air route) will easily exceed the cost of round-trip AVE tickets.

-I chose a Promo + ticket because the basic Renfe (Promo) fare doesn’t allow for changes or cancellations.
-The Promo + fare, however, cost only €7 more and allows you to cancel the ticket up to five minutes before departure by paying 30% of the total price.
+I chose an Elige ticket because the basic Renfe fare doesn’t allow for changes or cancellations.
+The Elige fare, however, cost only €7 more and allows you to cancel the ticket up to five minutes before departure by paying 30% of the total price.

 Comfortable and modern trains